jrbender/defynity-usd/README.md

-# SigmaUSD UI
+# Fyn Finance UI
+Fyn Finance is a head for interacting with headless dapps built on the Ergo blockchain.

-SigmaUSD is an instance of AgeUSD protocol for Ergo blockchain.
+Currently, the SigmaUSD instance of the AgeUSD protocol is supported.
 Please note that the UI itself is not the instance; it only interacts with the deployed contracts on Ergo blockchain which has been deployed by other anonymous community members not connected with Emurgo or EF.

+There are plans to support more stablecoins and other headless dapps in the future.

 ## install
 ```bash